Strafford County, NH · Probate Cost

 • Filing fees and court costs in Strafford County follow New Hampshire's reasonable compensation standard.

-• Contact the Strafford County Probate Court in Dover for the current fee schedule applicable to probate filings.
+• Contact the Strafford County Probate Court in Dover for the current fee schedule.

 Peaceful scene representing closure and resolution in Strafford County, New Hampshire